waleadekoya/asda_flask_web_app/README.md

 **To run this code**:

-Run these command from a terminal:
+Run these commands from a terminal:

 1. Clone this repo: `git clone https://github.com/waleadekoya/flask_web_app_on_docker.git`
 2. Change directory: `cd flask_web_app_on_docker`